betterscientificsoftware/bssw.io/Articles/Blog/2025-02-coding-stanards-for-sustainable-software.md

 ### Path forward ideas to consider

 At this point in the article, we conclude our fictional FSEC onboarding story.
-How can we move forward in improving our abilities to write sustainable software?
+How can we move forward in improving our ability to write sustainable software?
 Here are some considerations:

 1. Develop standards for software development teams
 2. Start measuring technical debt (T1/T)
 3. Organizations should define minimum quality criteria (Definition of Done)
-4. Develop awareness that this is the fast way to develop software
+4. Develop awareness that this approach is the fast way to develop software
 5. Collaborate with teams interested in adopting these ideas
 6. Study these ideas and present results at future conferences
 7. Develop tools for developers that help enforce good habits